Skip to content

 Terminal window

-alias tofu="bb build git-check lock exec git-push unlock-any -- alpha prod tofu"
+alias tofu="bb render git-check lock exec git-push unlock-any -- alpha prod tofu"

 Let’s break down what this alias does: